 The Master of Cybersecurity & Leadership (MCL) at the University of Washington Tacoma develops leaders who can effectively identify and promote solutions that protect an organization's cyber systems.
 It is designed for professionals and military personnel with a technical background and work experience.
 This is a master's degree that will enhance technical and leadership skills for career advancement in the field of cybersecurity.

-We leverage the resources of the Institute of Technology and the Milgard School of Business to create one of the most innovative graduate programs at UW Tacoma.
+We leverage the resources of the School of Engineering & Technology and the Milgard School of Business to create one of the most innovative graduate programs at UW Tacoma.
 By identifying, addressing, and promoting solutions for issues of information assurance and cybersecurity, MCL serves as an educational foundation for invention, innovation, and entrepreneurship in the state of Washington, giving graduates the path to success in in the cybersecurity field.
 You can play an important role.

 2019 APPLICATION DEADLINE